 A large retrospective cohort study of over 72,000 women with endometriosis found significantly elevated rates of depression (HR 1.48), anxiety (HR 1.38), and self-directed violence (HR 2.03) compared to matched controls.
 A Swedish sibling study confirmed the association isn't entirely explained by shared family factors.

 The association between endometriosis and mental health conditions is well-documented.
-A large retrospective cohort study of over 72,000 women with endometriosis found significantly elevated rates compared to matched controls: the adjusted hazard ratio was 1.48 for depression, 1.38 for anxiety, and 2.03 for self-directed violence.
+The adjusted hazard ratio was 1.48 for depression, 1.38 for anxiety, and 2.03 for self-directed violence compared to matched controls.

 A nationwide Swedish cohort study found that women with endometriosis had increased risk of depressive disorders (HR 1.56), anxiety and stress-related disorders, and other psychiatric conditions — even when compared to their own sisters without endometriosis, suggesting the association isn't entirely explained by shared family factors.